alissonperez/gpt-pr/CONTRIBUTING.md

 We're thrilled that you're interested in contributing to GPT-PR!
 Your contributions can help our project grow and improve.
 This guide will help you get started.

+## Open Issues

+- **Feature Requests**: Have an idea for a new feature?
+We’d love to hear it!
+Open an issue to request new features or enhancements.
+- **Bug Reports**: Encountered a bug?
+Let us know by opening an issue with detailed information so we can fix it.
+- **General Feedback**: Any other suggestions or feedback?
+Feel free to share your thoughts.

+To open an issue, go to the [Issues](https://github.com/your-repo/gpt-pr/issues) section of our GitHub repository.
+Your contributions are very welcome and highly appreciated!

 ## Getting Started

 ### 1. Fork the Project